Reference Library Sitemap

 Catechism of the Catholic Church.
 Full text contents include all Parts, Sections, Chapters and Articles: Prologue, Part I - The Profession of Faith, Part II - The Celebration of the Christian Mystery, Part III - Life in Christ, Part IV - Christian Prayer, and Abbreviations.
-Try also Catechism of the Catholic Church - Search Engine.

 The Catholic Encyclopedia.
 The Classic 1913 version in full text and in its entirety.
 15-vol. in A-Z order.
 One of the very best free resources on the Internet.
 Covers topics both religious and secular from a Catholic perspective.

 Catholic.net.
 Contents: Global Catholic News, U.S. Catholic News, The Road to Heaven (Faith and Morals), The Liturgical Year (Mass Readings & Feasts), The Living Church (Saints and other Stories), Culture of Life (Issues and Activism), Hot Topics (Debates and Disputes), Spiritual Living (Prayer and Devotions), Hope & Healing (Self-Help and Recovery), etc.

 Catholic Online.
 Contents: Catholic News, Saints & Angels, CCN (Catholic Communication Network) Media, Catholic PRWire, Free Webmail, Catholic Online Singles, Shopping, Website Services, What's News, Catholic Online Search, Catholic Roots, Catholic Community, and COL Interactive Forum.